What is an Agricultural Crop and Horticultural Worker Supervisor?

 - Prepare and maintain time or payroll reports, as well as details of personnel actions, such as performance evaluations, hires, promotions, or disciplinary actions.

-What Skills Do You Need to Work as an Agricultural Crop & Horticultural Worker Supervisor?
+Skills Needed to be an Agricultural Crop & Horticultural Worker Supervisor

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.